smatcher/ludum-weekly/README.md

 Ludum Weekly
 ============

-An attempt to make a new game every week:w
+An attempt to make a new game every week